veeambestpractise/best-practices-guide/infrastructure_hardening/infrastructure_hardening.md

 ## Secure by Design
 Overly complex designs become harder for the IT team to manage and overlook and it makes it easier for an attacker to exploit and stay in the shadows.
 Simpler designs that can be easily overviewed are in basis more secure.
+Use the K.I.S.S.[^1] (Keep It Simple and Straightforward) principle for your designs.

 Adding security to an already existing infrastructure is much harder and costly than thinking about it while designing a new or refreshing an existing infrastructure.
 In a virtual infrastructure, it is good use to build up a Master image which has been hardened from the start.
 Removing all known attack vectors and only open up access when Veeam components are added and needs specific (port) openings or extra software to function properly.
 This way all builds are consistent and kept up-to-date which makes it secure in the basis.

 Consider the Veeam Backup & Replication server to be the **Number 1** target on your infrastructure and it should have very restricted access.
 As a general rule the backup server is the single greatest target a hacker can claim on your network.